Cyberattack forces Iran steel company to halt production

 Cyberattacks have become increasingly common in Iran in recent years.
 The country, long sanctioned by the West, has been slow to update its networks to counter the rising use of ransomware by criminals, as well as intrusions by state actors.

-In a major incident last year, a cyberattack on Iran’s fuel distribution paralyzed gas stations across the country, leading to long lines of angry motorists.
+In a major incident last year, a cyberattack on Iran’s fuel distribution system paralyzed gas stations across the country, leading to long lines of angry motorists.
+The same anonymous hacking group, Gonjeshke Darande, claimed responsibility for the attack on fuel pumps.

 Train stations in Iran have been hit with fake delay messages.
 Surveillance cameras in the country have been hacked.
 State-run websites have been disrupted.
 Footage showing abuse in the country’s notorious Evin prison has leaked out.